equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 If you need mega traffic on your API (like millions of requests) then Elixir/Phoenix may be much better choice.

-> I heard a story in one podcast that in one USA city they had crime
+> I heard a story in one podcast that in one USA city had their crime
 > reporting software running on Rails on like 6 servers on average due
 > to heavy traffic.
 They
 > refactored it to Elixir and they have it on 2 servers.
 They really